 Later on, when you come to your senses, you may regret what you said or did.
 That creates even more stress for you.
 “I am not a good person!”
 “How could I do that?”
 “I wish I could take back what I did.”
 “I really didn’t mean what I said.”
 In this way, once you come out of your state of anger, you get trapped by shame and guilt.

 You may promise (one more time) to yourself and those around you that you will try to control your anger.
-You may even get some counseling, attend an anger management seminar or read some books on how to control your anger.
-You try hard but before you know it, you lose control again and become angry.
-You say or do something that you never intended to… And the whole drama keeps repeating itself.
+In this regard, you may even get some counseling, attend an anger management seminar or read some books on how to control your anger.
+You try hard but before you know it, you lose control again and become angry and the whole drama keeps repeating itself.

 In a less dramatic version, you feel frustrated and annoyed.
 Often you keep it to yourself.
 This creates a constant sense of irritability and tension inside you.
 Sometimes, you verbalize your frustrations in a “civilized” manner.
 Often, others don’t seem to care or may even disagree with your point of view, which upsets you even more.
 You may promise yourself you’re not going to get into any arguments in order to keep peace.
-In this way, you suppress your anger in order to be civil and polite.
-However, you feel annoyed and irritated inside… And little things make you more irritated and annoyed.
+In this way, you suppress your anger – instead of properly managing it – in order to be civil and polite.
+However, you feel annoyed and irritated inside and little things make you more irritated and annoyed.

 In some cases, suppression of frustration and anger, especially from childhood, gets so deep that you have no clue where your “comfort eating” comes from.
 Many people get depressed.